Hasanessaad/medical-route-optimizer/README.md

 Each chromosome represents an ordered sequence of healthcare locations.

-The Genetic Algorithm follows the classical evolutionary cycle:
+The optimization process follows the classical Genetic Algorithm cycle:

-1. Generate initial population
+1. Generate an initial random population
-2. Evaluate fitness
+2. Evaluate the fitness of every route
-3. Tournament selection
+3. Select parents using Tournament Selection
-4. Order crossover
+4. Generate offspring using Order Crossover
-5. Mutation
+5. Apply Swap Mutation
-6. Elitism
+6. Preserve the best solution using Elitism
-7. Repeat until maximum generations
+7. Repeat for the specified number of generations

 ---

 # Fitness Function

-The fitness function minimizes the following objectives simultaneously:
+The objective is to minimize the following fitness function:

+**Fitness = Distance + Priority Penalty + Capacity Penalty + Distance Penalty**

+The algorithm simultaneously minimizes:

 - Total travel distance
-- Priority delivery penalties
+- Delivery priority penalties
-- Vehicle capacity penalties
+- Vehicle capacity violations
-- Maximum route distance penalties
+- Maximum route distance violations

 Lower fitness values indicate better delivery routes.